Huerte/Gitomation/Inspirational_Quote.md

 ### "The big thing is to make a winning effort.
 I'm not obsessed with wins." - Morgan Wootten
 ### "Decide whether or not the goal is worth the risks involved.
 If it is, stop worrying." - Amelia Earhart
 ### "Failure is acceptable.
 Not trying is a whole different ball park." - Michael Jordan
+### "Your dream has to be bigger than your fear." - Steve Harvey